Authored by the expert who managed and guided the team behind the Norway Property Pack

 How much are property prices expected to increase in Bergen in 2026?

-As of early 2026, property prices in Bergen are expected to increase by approximately 6% to 9% over the course of the year.
+As of early 2026, property prices in Bergen are expected to increase by around 6% to 9% over the course of the year, placing Bergen above Norway's national forecast of roughly 6.3% and reflecting the city's tighter supply conditions.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Bergen.